Global Control for Local SO(3)-Equivariant Scale-Invariant Vessel Segmentation: Materials Methods

 \section{Materials \& Methods}

-Figure~\ref{fig:pipeline} visualizes our framework, consisting of three elements: (1) extraction of boundary conditions for a global controller, (2) iterative local vessel segmentation subject to these boundary conditions and (3) reconstruction of a smooth watertight surface.
+Figure~\ref{fig:pipeline} visualizes our framework, consisting of three elements: (1) extraction of boundary conditions for a global controller, (2) iterative local vessel segmentation subject to these boundary conditions, and (3) reconstruction of a smooth watertight surface i.e., a mesh without self-intersections, nor non-manifold edges or vertices, in which each edge has exactly two incident vertices.